-5.8 Premature Study Discontinuation
+5.9 Premature Study Discontinuation

 Participants may voluntarily withdraw from the study for any reason at any time.
-Site Investigators of Record (IoRs) may, with the approval of the Protocol Chair and after consultation with the Division of AIDS (DAIDS) Medical Officer, Statistical and Data Management Center (SDMC) Protocol Statistician, and CORE Operations Center Protocol Specialist withdraw participants before their scheduled termination visit to protect their safety, and/or if participants are unable or unwilling to comply with study procedures.
+Site Investigators of Record (IoRs) may, with the approval of the Protocol Chair and after consultation with the Division of AIDS (DAIDS) Medical Officer, Statistical and Data Management Center (SDMC) Protocol Statistician, and Leadership Operations Center Protocol Specialist withdraw participants before their scheduled termination visit to protect their safety, and/or if participants are unable or unwilling to comply with study procedures.
 Participants also may be withdrawn if the study sponsors, government or regulatory authorities (including the Office of Human Research Protection [OHRP]), or site IRBs terminate the study prior to its planned end date.
-Site investigators are required to consult the Protocol Chair and Protocol Biostatistician prior to the termination of any study participant.
+Site investigators are required to consult the Protocol

+Chair and Protocol Biostatistician prior to the termination of any study participant.
 Study staff will record the reason(s) for all withdrawals in participants' study records.
-The Week 52 visit schedule should be followed when possible.
+The Week 52 visit schedule should be followed when possible, in the event that a participant chooses to withdraw from the study.

-5.9 Participant Assessments Via Audio Computer-Assisted Self-Interview (ACASI)
+5.10 Participant Assessments Via Audio Computer-Assisted Self-Interview (ACASI)